hunter-college-ossd-spr19/Chocolate-Spaghet-weekly/README.md

 Follow the steps below in order to set up your weekly blog.

-1. Locate your repository (in the class organization); it should be named YOUR_ID-weekly.
+1. Locate your repository in the class organization; it is named *YOUR_ID*-weekly, where *YOUR_ID* is the GitHub user name that you chose for yourself.

 2. Click on the repository icon to open it.

-3. Find the Settings button and click on it to edit the settings.
+3. Find the *Settings* button (the rightmost button in the toolbar) and click on it to edit the settings.

 4. Scroll down to **GitHub Pages** section.